andrewwio/usestate-basic-calculator/README.md

 ISSUES:
 1. integer then operation then equals should be previousState operation currentState (currently it is 0 operation currentState)
 2. Add 0 to "." so that it displays '0.' instead of just '.'
-3. limit integers to 9 and progressively make font smaller
+3. add commas
 4. percent and negate then equals displaying '' instead of '0' [complete] 5. leading zeros.
 Pressing 0 first makes it display in front of the other digits ie '023' instead of '23' [complete] 6.
 AC displaying '' instead of '0' [complete] 7.
 Hover and focus buttons with white fadeout transition (css)
+8. limit integers to 9
+9. progressively make font smaller

 SOLUTIONS:
 1.